redis/redis-doc/topics/admin.md

 Redis setup hints
 -----------------

 + We suggest deploying Redis using the **Linux operating system**.
-Redis is also tested heavily on osx, and tested from time to time on FreeBSD and OpenBSD systems.
+Redis is also tested heavily on OS X, and tested from time to time on FreeBSD and OpenBSD systems.
 However Linux is where we do all the major stress testing, and where most production deployments are working.
 + Make sure to set the Linux kernel **overcommit memory setting to 1**.
 Add `vm.overcommit_memory = 1` to `/etc/sysctl.conf` and then reboot or run the command `sysctl vm.overcommit_memory=1` for this to take effect immediately.
 * Make sure to disable Linux kernel feature *transparent huge pages*, it will affect greatly both memory usage and latency in a negative way.
 This is accomplished with the following command: `echo never > sys/kernel/mm/transparent_hugepage/enabled`.
 + Make sure to **setup some swap** in your system (we suggest as much as swap as memory).
 If Linux does not have swap and your Redis instance accidentally consumes too much memory, either Redis will crash for out of memory or the Linux kernel OOM killer will kill the Redis process.